 According to FMT Dr Mahathir Mohamad has in the past described the Melaka Gateway port project as a sign that Najib’s former government was ceding sovereignty to China for short-term political gains.
 In an interview with South China Morning Post (SCMP) in March 2017, Mahathir is reported to have said, “We already have enough ports and the necessary infrastructure to attract tourists.
 This [Melaka Gateway] is unnecessary.”
 Indeed, while the economics of the port is questionable, there is no doubt of the strategic importance of the Malacca Straits to China.

-Photograph’s on Sabine’s Happy Trails show how the Melaka Gateway project is causing silting in the Portuguese Settlement in Ujong Pasir , Melaka.
-Sabine notes that this reclamation/ development of four mega man-made islands by KAJ Development Sdn Bhd, has violated expert advise from both the EIA (Environmental Impact Assessment) and the SIA (Social Impact Assessment).
-According to Michael Singho, President – Malacca Portuguese-Eurasian Association (MPEA, the distance of the reclamation is supposed to be kept a minimum of 750 meters from the settlement shorelines.
+Photographs on Sabine’s Happy Trails show how the Melaka Gateway project is causing silting in the Portuguese Settlement in Ujong Pasir, Melaka.
+Sabine notes that this reclamation and development of man-made islands by KAJ Development Sdn Bhd, has violated expert advice from both the EIA (Environmental Impact Assessment) and the SIA (Social Impact Assessment).
+According to Michael Singho, President of the Malacca Portuguese-Eurasian Association (MPEA), the distance of the reclamation is supposed to be kept at a minimum of 750 meters from the settlement shoreline.
 Sabine notes that it now appears to be less than 500 meters.